 Your have finally reached retirement and now is the time for you to enjoy yourself.
 You might want to play more tennis or golf, travel to far off lands, or spend quality time playing with your grandchildren.
 However sometimes your body has other ideas!

 Osteoarthritis, or ‘wear and tear’, can be a painful condition and often people feel the only help available is medication.
 Pain can stop you moving a joint comfortably which can lead you into a vicious circle – you stop using the joint, or use it awkwardly, which in turn can cause you to overuse or strain other parts of your body resulting in more areas of pain!
-The main reason for pain in a degenerative joint is due to inflammation and muscle spasm, not the joint itself.
+The main reason for pain in a degenerative joint is due to inflammation and muscle spasm, not necessarily the joint itself.

 Keeping your joints moving is important when it comes to reducing the pain and inflammation of a joint.
 Osteopathy can help you remain mobile by: